sewsho/BetterDiscordAddons/Plugins/ActivityFilter/README.md

 ## Changelog

+### Version 1.1.0

+- Added filtering for activities based on type (Playing, Streaming, Listening, Watching, Competing).
+- Categories without any activities will be hidden.
+- Enhanced settings panel with collapsible categories for better navigation.

 ### Version 1.0.1

 - Updated to match new BdApi version for improved compatibility.
 - Temporarily removed search functionality; will be re-added later.
-- Introduced automatic hiding of newly added activities via a configurable setting.
-- Enhanced settings panel with collapsible categories for better navigation.
 - Added changelog for version updates and ongoing improvements.

 ### Version 1.0.0